 - prevents severe flu in older adults and reduces admissions to the hospital

-- reduces hospitalization from serious flu complications by 60 percent in children
+- reduces hospitalization from serious flu complications by

 - decreases flu cases by 70 percent in infants under 6 months whose mothers were vaccinated during pregnancy